 The first port of call has to be the venue you are going to fish and invest your time in.

 Perhaps you are just targeting a fish say over 40 lbs.
 Whatever your goal is, make sure this is clear and something you are working towards.
 This approach will keep you motivated through the difficult times when you are not catching carp.
-You did not think this was going to be easy, did you?

 Once you have a clear end goal you need to really do your research and find out as much information as possible.
 Big carp are creatures of habit and will often be in the same parts of the lake during specific periods.
 You need to find out this information from any means possible